 Since our founding in 1978, Pine Ridge Vineyards has invested in 160 acres of estate vineyards, 47 of which are in our home appellation, Stags Leap District.
 The fruit for this vintage was chosen from our premier sites set throughout the Napa Valley including our estates in Stags Leap, Howell Mountain, Oakville, Rutherford and Carneros.
 The 2021 vintage was harvested from September 9th to October 19th.

 The grapes were hand-picked at night, carefully sorted in the vineyard, then brought to the cellar and de-stemmed.
-This meticulous care taken in the vineyard by Vineyard Manager Gustavo Alvina and his crew delivered bright, ripe fruit, with substantial mouthfeel and complexity.
+This meticulous care taken in the vineyard by our Viticulture Director Gustavo Aviña and his crew delivered bright, ripe fruit, with substantial mouthfeel and complexity.
 Following a cold soak, a high-temperature fermentation occurred to ensure maximum flavor and color extraction.
-The wine was racked to 30-percent new American oak barrels and aged for 18 months
+The wine was racked to 35% new French oak and 15% new American oak barrels and aged for 18 months